rob-blackbourn/bareASGI-rest/docs/user-guide/getting-started.md

         published (datetime): The publication date

     Raises:
-        HTTPError: 404, when a book is not found
+        RestError: 404, when a book is not found
     """
     if book_id not in BOOKS:
-        raise HTTPError(None, 404, None, None, None)
+        raise RestError(404, "Book not found")
     BOOKS[book_id]['title'] = title
     BOOKS[book_id]['author'] = author
     BOOKS[book_id]['published'] = published
 ```

-We can see that errors are handler by raising HTTPError
+We can see that errors are handler by raising RestError.
-from the `urllib.errors` standard library package.
 A convention has been applied such that the status code MUST
 appear before the message, separated by a comma.

 ## Adding support for the REST router